renyi/pyarchey/README.rst

 23 Sep 15      0.6.5     Refactoring to remove some command line programs 23 Sep 15      0.6.6     Bug fix
  6 Oct 15      0.6.7     Bug fix with Python 3
+20 Oct 15      0.6.8     Colored the leaves on Rpi ascii image
 =============  ========  ======